Trinity — Father/Son/Holy Spirit — Yes or No?

-Here is a simple diagram that might help you with the concept of God as Father/Son/Holy Spirit:
+Here is a simple diagram that helps visualize the concept of God as Father/Son/Holy Spirit:

 It might help you to grasp the concept of the Trinity by considering that human beings are triune in nature — spirit, mind & flesh.
 If you think it’s wrong to relate human nature to God’s nature, the New Testament does this very thing here: